YourFurryDeveloper/McTech-Ninja-Timing-System/README.md

 Go back to Terminal and type cd and then a space, but don't press enter.
 Drag the folder of the project into Terminal, and now it should look something like `cd /path/to/the/folder/`.
 Press enter.

 Once you have done that, type `pip install -r requirements.txt` into the terminal.
 This will install the dependencies needed to run the project.
+(If that says `pip: command not found`, then type `python3 -m pip install -r requirements.txt` instead.)

 When it's finished, all you have to do is type `python3 server.py`, and it should be all ready to go!
 ____